Cycle classes on the moduli of K3 surfaces in positive characteristic

-\part[ii] The elements of colength one below $w=s_ms_{m-1}\cdots s_1$ are the elements $s_m\cdots \hat{s}_i\cdots s_1$ for $i=m,\ldots,1$.
+\item[ii)] The elements of colength one below $w=s_ms_{m-1}\cdots s_1$ are the elements $s_m\cdots \hat{s}_i\cdots s_1$ for $i=m,\ldots,1$.
 They are obtained by multiplying $w$ from the right by $s_{\alpha}$ where $\alpha$ is the root $\epsilon_1$, $\epsilon_1-\epsilon_m$, $\epsilon_1-\epsilon_{m-1}, \ldots, \epsilon_1-\epsilon_2$ respectively.

-\part[iii] The elements of colength one below $w=s_{k}s_{k-1}\cdots s_1$ are the elements $s_k\cdots \hat{s}_i\cdots s_1$ for $i=k,\ldots,1$.
-They are obtained from the final element by multiplying $w$ to the right by the element $s_\alpha$, where $\alpha$ is the root $\epsilon_1-\epsilon_{k+1}$,\dots,$\epsilon_1-\epsilon_2$ respectively. \begin{proof} We know that the elements of colength $1$ below an element are obtained by considering a reduced expression for the element, taking the elements obtained by removing one element from the expression, and then keeping the elements of colength $1$.
+\item[iii)] The elements of colength one below $w=s_{k}s_{k-1}\cdots s_1$ are the elements $s_k\cdots \hat{s}_i\cdots s_1$ for $i=k,\ldots,1$.
+They are obtained from the final element by multiplying $w$ to the right by the element $s_\alpha$, where $\alpha$ is the root $\epsilon_1-\epsilon_{k+1}$,\dots,$\epsilon_1-\epsilon_2$ respectively. \end{enumerate} \begin{proof} We know that the elements of colength $1$ below an element are obtained by considering a reduced expression for the element, taking the elements obtained by removing one element from the expression, and then keeping the elements of colength $1$.
 Lemma \ref{final factorisations} provides a reduced expression.
-In case \DHrefpart{i}, among the elements obtained by removing one simple reflection from the reduced expression clearly the one obtained by removing $s_m$ (when present) is not of colength $1$ and the others are easily shown to be.
+In case part {i)}, among the elements obtained by removing one simple reflection from the reduced expression clearly the one obtained by removing $s_m$ (when present) is not of colength $1$ and the others are easily shown to be.
 Finally, if the element has the factorization $w's_iw''$ and the colength $1$ element has the factorization $w'w''$ then it is obtained by multiplying by $(w^{\prime\prime})^{-1}s_iw^{\prime\prime}$ to the right , i.e., by $s_\alpha$, where $\alpha = (w'')^{-1}(\alpha_i)$.
 From this the rest follows by a simple calculation.
-The cases \DHrefpart{ii} and \DHrefpart{iii} are similar. \end{proof} \end{proposition} We shall now consider the elements of colength $1$ below a final element and determine if they have degenerate or final shuffle type. \begin{proposition} \part[i] The element $s_ks_{k+1}\dots s_m\cdots\hat{s}_i\cdots s_1$ with $1\leq i<k<m$ is degenerate.
+The cases part {ii)} and part {iii)} are similar.

+\end{proof} \end{proposition} We shall now consider the elements of colength $1$ below a final element and determine if they have degenerate or final shuffle type. \begin{proposition} The elements of colength $1$ below a final element satisfy the following. \begin{enumerate} \item[i)] The element $s_ks_{k+1}\dots s_m\cdots\hat{s}_i\cdots s_1$ with $1\leq i<k<m$ is degenerate.

-\part[ii] The element $s_ks_{k+1}\cdots s_m\cdots\hat{s}_i\cdots s_1$ with $m>i\geq k$ has an elementary shuffle to the element $s_ks_{k+1}\cdots s_m\cdots\hat{s}_{i+1}\cdots s_1$ if $i<m-1$ and to $s_ks_{k+1}\cdots \hat{s}_{m-1}s_m\cdots s_1$ if $i=m-1$.
+\item[ii)] The element $s_ks_{k+1}\cdots s_m\cdots\hat{s}_i\cdots s_1$ with $m>i\geq k$ has an elementary shuffle to the element $s_ks_{k+1}\cdots s_m\cdots\hat{s}_{i+1}\cdots s_1$ if $i<m-1$ and to $s_ks_{k+1}\cdots \hat{s}_{m-1}s_m\cdots s_1$ if $i=m-1$.